kp9001/awesome/README.md

 - `super+control+print` -- launch terminal with interactive prompts to being screen/webcam recordings

 Screenshots will by default be saved in `~/pictures/.screenshots` and recordings will be saved in `~/videos/.recordings`.
 These directories will be created if they do not exist.
-In order to take advantage of these features, please read the relevant details in the installation section!
+In order to take advantage of these features, please read the relevant details in the add ons section!

 ### Volume